Childhood-onset growth hormone deficiency

 How common is childhood-onset growth hormone deficiency?

-Growth hormone deficiency has been identified in about 1 in every 3,800 babies.
+Growth hormone deficiency has been identified in about one in every 3,800 babies.
 Additionally, some children acquire it later in their life as a result of a brain tumour, brain operation, radiation therapy, injury or infection.

 Is childhood-onset growth hormone deficiency inherited?